hannahniese/simulating-vaccinations/report/README.md

 Find the report and the latex version.

 report.pdf and report_signatures.pdf do contain the same content.
-The report_signatures.pdf only has the signatures of the second page.
+But report_signatures.pdf has the signatures on the second page.